 This 4-star hotel is a more centrally-located high-end alternative, located close to Lime Street Station.
 Reviews are similarly great.

-I’m a huge fan of this IHG Hotel brand, having stayed at the Staybridge Suites during a visit to Newcastle.
+I’m a fan of this IHG Hotel brand, having booked a room at the Staybridge Suites during a visit to Newcastle.
 These self-catering suites are located close to Albert Dock.

 Located close to The Cavern, rooms at this budget hotel offer city views, a comfortable bed and a 40” television.